New national study support system (scholarship benefits + tuition fee reduction/exemption)

 Regarding tuition fee reduction/exemption, the amount of reduction/exemption varies depending on the support category in (1).

-Reduction amount (annual amount: half of the amount in the table below will be paid every half year depending on the support category)
+Reduction amount (annual amount: half of the amount shown in the table below, depending on the support category, every six months)

 Tuition fee reduction/exemption amount Admission fee reduction/exemption amount (new students only)